 Our shopping period was done for a couple of hours until our bellies craved for lunch!
 (Thanks Hannah for the meals!).
 We then mounted our vehicle and made our way to the site.
 There were young ladies (one of them was Marwan) who volunteered and helped us packed the items individually and distributed it to the school kids delightedly.

 Marwan was one of the fire victims.
 She was a long-time friend of a fellow mom’s daughter, Haleema (who also came with us).
 After a long period of separation, they never thought they would meet again until the fire incident happened.

 What a blessing in disguise!
 The incident was merely an instrument for two friends to meet and come together again unexpectedly after a long period of disunity.
 Marwan was so happy to see Haleema and was thankful to receive some clothes donation from her friend.

 When asked if we could see Marwan’s place that had been destroyed by the fire, she didn’t refused instead with good grace accompanied us to see her ruined apartment.
 Marwan’s face did not seem to be burned by humiliation but with the light of acceptance.

-The photo on the left side above was actually the stairway of Marwan’s three-floor apartment.
+The photo above was actually the stairway of Marwan’s three-floor apartment.
 Inside her living quarter, she showed us her personal possessions that had been destroyed by the fire.
 Some were reduced to ashes except for few things and her copy of the Holy Qur’an.
 How happy she was, her copy of the holy book was saved!

 The burned stairways reflected by the shaft of sunlight caught my eyes.
 I took a snapshot.
 A thought stopped me for a moment as I gazed at the stairways: